smedrec/smart-logs/.qoder/repowiki/en/content/Server API/GraphQL API/GraphQL API.md

 - **Session-based authentication**: For web and mobile clients using JWT tokens
 - **API key authentication**: For server-to-server communication and integrations

 The context object includes information about the authentication method used, allowing resolvers to apply different security policies based on how the client is authenticated.
+The service context now includes a dedicated monitor.alerts service for handling alert operations.

 ```mermaid
 graph TD